DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-25-filter-by-subject.md

 - Biology, Chemistry and Physics together is commonly labelled ‘Combined science’
 - French, German and Spanish together is commonly labelled ‘Modern languages’

 Renaming subjects can be problematic.
-For example, ‘Primary’ (code: 00) is often renamed to ‘Primary (5-11)’ or ‘Primary (7-11)’.
-But there are also instances where ‘Primary’ is renamed to a subject that already exists, such as ‘Primary with mathematics’ (code: 03).
+For example, ‘Primary’ (code: 00) is often renamed to ‘Primary (5-11)’ or ‘Primary (7-11)’ to match their associated age groups.
+There are also instances where ‘Primary’ is renamed to a subject that already exists, such as ‘Primary with mathematics’ (code: 03).

 ## What we changed and why